bruflor/bruflor/README.md

 ## Hello, hello 🖖

-My name is Bruna Flôr, I'm a brazilian and latin american woman.<br>
+My name is Bruna Flôr, I'm a brazilian and latin american woman current living at Portugal.<br>
 I’m a **junior frontend developer** with a problem-solving attitude and a strong background in Design, who after over 6 years of experience decided to change career and dive deep into the web development world.
 I have previous four years of experience in JavaScript, HTML and CSS, and about a year of experience in TypeScript, and ReactJS.
 <br><br>Pronoum: She/Her